kurotu/krt-material-tools/README.md

 2. Textures are listed.
 Set textures to **Replacement** column.
 3. Press **Apply** button to overwrite, or **Save As...** button to save as a new material.
 Then the textures are applied.

+### Material Diff

+Tool to display the difference between materials.

+This tool would be useful when you want to compare materials.

+1. Set two materials to the window.
+2. Differences are displayed.
+3. Press **→** or **←** button to copy the parameter from the left or right material to the other.

 ## Installation

 There are two options to import the package into your project.